 2nd Foreign Engineer Regiment: Creation

 On the 1st of July 1999, the 2nd Foreign Engineer Regiment was created at the air base near Saint Christol.
 Lieutenant Colonel Pascal Nebois took command.
 He had led the Detachment-Precursor, 1e RE since October 1998, which was the only unit of the 2e REG present at the air base at the time, now redesignated as the Quartier Maréchal Koenig.
+In the meantime, the 6e REG was redesignated as the 1er REG.

 In July 1999, the 1er RE’s detachment became the HQ Company, 2e REG, led by Captain Christian Barris.